SPINAL ARACHNOIDITIS & SSD BENEFITS

 Qualifying for SSD benefits means you have a severe medical condition that prevents you from working at any job in the national economy.
 The symptoms of spinal archnoiditis can be so severe that they prevent you from working.
 The SSA uses a five step review process to determine if they can pay you benefits.

 If you are off work for over one year, then there are two types of Social Security benefits you can file for: Social Security Disability Insurance (SSDI) benefits and Supplemental Security Income (SSI) benefits.
-You can file an application online at the Social Security’s website for either one or both.
+You can file an application on Social Security’s website for either one or both benefits.
 Below, you can find an explanation as to each type of benefit:

 Social Security Disability Insurance (SSDI):